esl/MongooseIM/doc/configuration/listen-s2s.md

 * **Default:** `"none"` - no shaper
 * **Example:** `shaper = "s2s_shaper"`

 Name of the rule that determines what traffic shaper is used to limit the incoming XMPP traffic to prevent the server from being flooded with incoming data.
-The rule referenced here needs to be defined in the `access` config section and it should return the shaper name or the value `"none"`.
+The rule referenced here needs to be defined in the [`access`](./access.md) config section, and it should return the shaper name or the value `"none"`.

 ## TLS options for S2S